-"TSX" means the Toronto Stock Exchange;

-"U.S. Securities Act" means the United States Securities Act of 1933, as amended;

-"Undeployed Capital" means all equity capital of the Company that is not then invested in (i) African Investments; or (ii) other investments of the Company which are otherwise approved by the Board;

-"United States" has the meaning ascribed thereto in Regulation S under the U.S. Securities Act; and

-"Voting Power" has the meaning ascribed thereto under "Description of Share Capital - Multiple Voting Shares and Subordinate Voting Shares".
+- "TSX" means the Toronto Stock Exchange; - "U.S. Holdco" has the meaning ascribed thereto under "General Development of the Business Overview"; - "U.S. Securities Act" means the United States Securities Act of 1933, as amended; - "Undeployed Capital" means all equity capital of the Company that is not then invested in (i) Portfolio Investments; or (ii) other investments of the Company which are otherwise approved by the Board; - "United States" has the meaning ascribed thereto in Regulation S under the U.S. Securities Act; and - "Voting Power" has the meaning ascribed thereto under "Description of Share Capital Multiple Voting Shares and Subordinate Voting Shares".